Finding a Realtor you can trust: 10 lessons from online dating

 And yet, according to one consumer survey, people spend more time choosing a TV than they do choosing their real estate agent.
 Why is this?
 Well, we won’t speculate too much, but we think part of the problem is that homebuyers just don’t know what to look for, or even where to look.
 You want someone you can feel comfortable with and trust, but exactly what that means is kind of vague … and you’re not sure how to weed out the bad fit candidates.

-Before you start looking for “the one,” you might need to adjust your expectations.
+So before you start looking for “the one,” you might need to adjust your expectations.
 As in, upward.
-So here are 10 lessons from the world of online dating that we think will help you find a great agent.
+Below are 10 lessons from the world of online dating that we think will help you find a great agent.
 Maybe even “the one.”
 To refine our list, we talked to … a great agent: Dawn Lane, an independent Las Vegas–based broker and Realtor who’s been in the business for more than 20 years.

 When an agent meets these 10 criteria, keep them around...